Female poses – 9 expert posing tips for photographing women

 This is one of the first rules of posing women.
 Because women’s bodies have curves, bending limbs accentuates the curves.
 A quick flick through any fashion magazine will give you tons of examples of this popular technique for female modelling poses.

-Bending the arms will highlight the curve:
+Bending the arms highlights the curve:

 • At the waist